|

 South deck.

 West deck.
-We unpacked then ran into town and picked up some groceries and supplies.
+We unpacked then ran into town to Walmart and picked up some groceries and supplies.
 We came back and fixed some supper and lounged around.
+By now it was dark.
 I got the laptop set up on the south deck and checked email and sent messages to family letting them know we'd arrived safely.
+I had to use my ISP.com dialup.
+I hate dialup.
 There was a cool summer breeze blowing as we sat on the deck and watched the twinkling night lights of Pigeon Forge.
 It was great.
 I'm glad Sarah was persistant about getting me down here.
 She couldn't decide between the inside whirlpool or outside hottub so she did both.
-I surfed the internet for awhile on the deck, then we turned in.
+I (slowly) surfed the internet for awhile on the deck, then we turned in.
+I can't describe how beautiful and peaceful it was.
+Quiet.
+The solitude of the cabin hanging onto the side of the mountain.
+The lights of Pigeon Forge, other cabins, and other houses on the surrounding hills quietly glowing.
+No worrying about fire tones going off.
+Just peacefulness.

 Bland interstate in a car.